What Bird’s Eye View is About

 About RAF Medmenham

-This mansion pictured above, and on the back cover of my novel, is located about an hour north of London, England.
+This mansion pictured above, and on the back cover of my novel, is located about an hour west of London, England.
 During the war it was requisitioned by the Royal Air Force, renamed RAF Medmenham, and used as the headquarters for aerial photographic interpretation.
 Today it is a luxury hotel called Danesfield House.
 It is the ideal setting for my novel.
 To learn more about this beautiful place, click here: Medmenham: Where the Magic Happened.

 How to Purchase the Book